researchstudio-sat/webofneeds/documentation/building.md

 **NOTE:** The following guide assumes you want to run all services on the same machine.
 If you deploy these on different machines, use the respective IPs and Paths as suited/desired.

 1. We use the Apache Portable Runtime (APR) in the security modules of the Web of Needs.
 Normally, APR is included in the Tomcat by default, but it could happen (e.g. when you use the Tomcat for Windows installer) that it's not included.
 To be sure that you have APR, check your `<TOMCAT_FOLDER>/bin`.
 A DLL file called `tcnative-1.dll` MUST be there (if you're on Windows).
+On Linux it exist occur globally e.g. in `/usr/local/apr/lib/libtcnative-1.a`

+   - At least on Ubuntu 18 you might need to compile it for yourself, see the [Ubuntu-installation notes](./ubuntu-installation-notes#building-tcnative)
-On Linux it exist occur globally e.g. in `/usr/local/apr/lib/libtcnative-1.a` **NOTE:** After all the configurations below are done, if you have problems starting the tomcat (cannot be started, or started with the default keys, or complains about key format), most probably the APR library is not set up.
+   - **NOTE:** After all the configurations below are done, if you have problems starting the tomcat (cannot be started, or started with the default keys, or complains about key format), most probably the APR library is not set up.
 Check Tomcat documenentation for OS specific setup, e.g. http://tomcat.apache.org/tomcat-9.0-doc/apr.html.
 For Mac OS users this is helpful: http://mrhaki.blogspot.co.at/2011/01/add-apr-based-native-library-for-tomcat.html (Mac Ports have to be installed)

 2. In the console navigate to the folder for the keystore created in previous steps (e.g. `/home/username/WoNKeystore/`), adapt(!) and run the following lines: